 #OptOutside and #HappierPlace

 Following the example of REI, everyone at Happier Place gets #OptOutside Friday off to have fun outside instead of buying, selling or staring at our devices.
-So while our website will be active, no human will process any purchases or respond to comments or messages until the next day (aka So-Much-To-Do Saturday).
+So while our website will be active, no human will process any purchases or respond to comments or messages until the next day (aka So-Much-To-Do Saturday or #ShopSmall Small Business Saturday).

 We would love to see your photos of the fun you have in nature.
-If you use our hashtag #HappierPlace, we might even feature your photo on Instagram, Twitter and Facebook and on our website after Friday.
+If you use our hashtag #HappierPlace, we might even feature your photo on Instagram, Twitter and Facebook.

 You don’t share photos online?
-Then TELL us about how you opted outside in the comments below.
+Then TELL us about how you opted outside in the comment section below.

 Let’s keep inspiring each other and make the world a happier place.